 If you’re unsure about which investment to try, it may help to determine what kind of investor you are and what your goals are.

 Annuities offer a guaranteed payout.
 But with higher fees, you may not get as much as you would with mutual funds.
 And while some annuities let you take advantage of a growing market or rising interest rates, you likely won’t see your money grow as much as you would if you invested directly in the market with a mutual fund.

 Mutual funds offer instant portfolio diversification and lower fees, and they also let you realize significant growth when the market (or a sector thereof) is on the rise.
 But they also have the potential of earning less or even lose money.
 The lack of security may be a turn-off, particularly for those seeking reliable income in retirement.

 Tips for Retirement

-- Plan your work, work your plan.
-Retirement planning involves navigating a lot of variables, which is why even the most money-savvy people like to work with a financial professional.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Retirement planning involves navigating a lot of variables, which is why even the most money-savvy people like to work with a financial professional.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Research your options.
-When investing, be sure to review all your options before jumping into one.
+- When investing, be sure to review all your options before jumping into one.
 Different profiles have different levels of risk tolerance.
 Using an asset allocation calculator may help you get a good sense for what your portfolio should look like.